Master of Urban Design

 Graduates of the program occupy important urban design positions in all of the above-mentioned employment sectors in cities across Asia, Europe, North and South America, Australia and New Zealand.

 To apply, you should hold a professional degree in architecture, landscape architecture, urban planning or a closely related design area and submit a portfolio of work with your application.
 Your portfolio should show several examples of design and design-related work completed as part of your university studies and/or samples of work from professional or equivalent experience (preferably both).
 Further, your particular role in producing each item of submitted work should be made clear.
-The portfolio must be on paper only, consist of approximately 10 A4 or A3 sheets, and include drawings and other relevant items of illustration such as photographs of models, with supporting explanation.
+The portfolio must be on paper only, consist of approximately 10 A4 or A3 sheets, and include drawings by hand and other relevant items of illustration such as photographs of models, with supporting explanation.